theaquamarine/windows-powershell-docs/docset/windows/dism/expand-windowsimage.md

 ```

 ### -ConfirmTrustedFile
-Specifies that this cmdlet validates the image for Trusted Desktop on a Windows® 8 or Windows® 8.1.
+Specifies that this cmdlet validates the image for Trusted Desktop on a Windows??
+8 or Windows??
+8.1.
-This option can only be run on a computer running at least Windows® Preinstallation Environment (Windows PE) 4.0.
+This option can only be run on a computer running at least Windows??
+Preinstallation Environment (Windows PE) 4.0.

 ```yaml
 Type: SwitchParameter